-- Completion of the riverside walk between New Mills and Trowse Swing Bridge, including construction of key 'missing links' of the Riverside Walk between Duke's Palace and St George's Street and between Fye Bridge and Whitefriar's Bridge - Improvements to the accessibility of the Riverside Walk downstream of New Mills making it accessible for people of all ages and abilities, and enhanced signage between the river and key tourist and visitor locations including the city centre - An improved cycle crossing of the Barn Road roundabout to encourage greater commuting and leisure usage of the Marriotts Way and the Riverside Walk - Enhanced links with the Broads network at Whitlingham Country Park in the longer term - Enhancement of existing, and creation of new, river infrastructure.
+- Completion of the riverside walk between New Mills and Trowse Swing Bridge, including construction of the key 'missing link' of the Riverside Walk between Duke's Palace and St George's Street - Improvements to the accessibility of the Riverside Walk downstream of New Mills making it accessible for people of all ages and abilities, and enhanced signage between the river and key tourist and visitor locations including the city centre - An improved cycle crossing of the Barn Road roundabout to encourage greater commuting and leisure usage of the Marriotts Way and the Riverside Walk - Enhanced links with the Broads network at Whitlingham Country Park in the longer term - Enhancement of existing, and creation of new, river infrastructure.
 This includes an improved slipway at Friar's Quay and enhanced moorings at the Yacht station.
 New short-stay visitor moorings are proposed in a number of locations including Quayside and between Carrow Bridge and Lady Julian Bridge.
 The strategy also encourages improved canoeing infrastructure including new canoe access points at New Mills - Enhancement of angling access and fish habitat - Promotion of river events and trails including a proposed river festival.